 Step 7.
 Prepare your wick and melt your wax

 Your mold is now ready to use.
-To do so, trim your wick, wrap it around a popsicle stick.
+To do so, trim your wick, and wrap it around a popsicle stick.
 Place the mold back in the container to hold it together.
 Melt your wax as usual and add any dyes or scents you like.

 Step 8.
 Pour your candle and let it set

-Put your wax in a pouring vessel if you didn’t have it in one and carefully fill your mold.
+Put your wax in a pouring vessel if you didn’t have it in one, and carefully fill your mold.
 Be sure to avoid bubbles since they won’t rise to the top easily and can ruin the details of your mold.
 Pour very slowly to avoid them.
 Add your wick carefully and leave this to set.
 Overnight or a day should leave you with a fully cooled candle.